kronotop/kronotop/docker/README.md

 # How to run Kronotop with Docker Compose

-It's simple as the following:
+It's as simple as the following:

 ```
 docker compose up